LaupWing/frontend-application/README.md

 # Risico Indicator
 > Vue.js code based project
 ## Introduction
 For this project we have to improve the Jeugdhulp Risico indicator(jri) app.
 This web app was built for the social workers to calculate the chance of the youth of being placed into a foster care.
 The actual app right work but isnt easy to navigate through.
 Click in the [link](http://174.138.1.153/kindveiligthuis) for the web app.
 We have to change this app by the framework of our choice to make it easier for the social worker to fill in the data.

+### The proces
+The proces for this project has been very frustrating i dont go in to much detail here.
+For the whole story of how it went click on this [link](https://locnguyen.gitbook.io/vue-project/)
+NOTE: the proces in the link is written in dutch!
-## Build Setup
+### Build Setup

 ``` bash
 # Open your command prompt